buccaneerai/note-window-consumer/performance/2023-04-13/Backpain/g.md

 - Toradol (prescribed)

 #### Assessment & Plan
-- Lower back and leg issues: Reevaluation and retraining with PT and OT, workstation ergonomics, prescription Toradol for as needed, acetaminophen 500mg four times a day
+- Back problems: Reevaluation and retraining with PTOT, ergonomist for workstation, prescription Toradol as needed, acetaminophen 500mg four times a day